abedkhooli/ddj/README.md

  * Trainer's notes: [verification](notes/verification-slides.pdf)
 * Session 6
  * Group Projects: please be sure to send your project abstract to the training coordinator before session 6 (group leaders should identify their group members and their role in the project along with the abstract)
  * A case in data verification and role of visualization: [Temperatures in Palestine on Feb.
-2, 2017](misc/palweather.png)
+2, 2017](misc/palweather.png).
+Try to compare [this data](http://www.accuweather.com/en/il/maale-edomim/213259/weather-forecast/213259) to [this data](http://www.accuweather.com/en/ps/maale-adummim/1278920/weather-forecast/1278920)
  * Trainter's notes: [understanding data](notes/understanding-data.pdf)
  * Data stories and verification: [data quiz](misc/data-quiz.docx)
 * Session 7